SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-activity.md

 language: en
 ---

-# Archive email as activity
+# Create activity from an email

 If you receive an email requesting you to take action, you can convert the email into an activity in SuperOffice CRM.